chromium/chromium/docs/webapps/integration-testing-framework.md

 #### Required-coverage tests (processed)
 Processed tests go through the following steps from the unprocessed version in the sheet:
 * Tests with one or more "parameterized" actions have been processed to produce the resulting tests without parameterized actions.
-* Actions in tests that have modes but do not specify them have the default mode added to them.
+* Actions in tests that have arguments but do not specify them have the default argument added to them.
+Default arguments are known only if all argument types have a default value specified.

 #### Platform-specific tests
 Some tests are going to be platform-specific.
 For example, all tests that involve "locally installing" an app are only applicable on Windows/Mac/Linux, as ChromeOS automatically locally installs all apps from sync.
 Because of this, tests must be able to specify which platforms they should be run on.
 This is done by specifying the platforms each test applies to in a column on the spreadsheet.